GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/hp_tuning/README.md

 * `--` this is just a separator.
 Anyhing after this will be passed to the training job as input argument.
 * `log-level` sets the python logger level to DEBUG for this script (default is INFO)
 * `--input`: path to the input dataset
-* `--n-estimators` and `--max-depth`: will be passed to the estimator as hyperparameters

 ### [train-cloud.sh](./scripts/train-cloud.sh)